Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/initialize-client/objective_c.md

 ## Build and Run

-`Cmd + R` to build and run again.
+Press `Cmd + R` to build and run again.
 If you tap on one of the log in buttons it will log the client in with the respective user:

 ![Interface connected](/images/client-sdk/ios-messaging/client.png)